gumob/AISummarizer/README.md

 # AI Summarizer

-A Chrome Extension for efficiently managing Chrome extensions.
-Group multiple extensions with tags and easily enable/disable them based on your needs.
+A Chrome Extension that uses AI to summarize web articles.
+Extract and summarize content from any webpage with just a few clicks.

 <div class="grid" markdown>